RobynDoyle/RobynDoyle/README.md

 ## Hi there 👋

-My name is Robyn and I like learning about all things computers. 🔭 Current languages that Im finding fun are C++ and Python.
+My name is Robyn and I like learning about all things computers. 🔭 Im working as a trainee IT architect.
+Current languages that Im finding fun are C++, C#, Java and Python.
 Some of the more fun things I've done lately was webscraping data from websites with multiple pages using the Beautiful soup python library. 🌱 Other things that I enjoy are cycling, motorsports, learning new stuff, spending time with my family and exploring cities with my amazing Gf ❤️